Battenberg course indicator: Mark I

 To use the instrument, the course of the flagship was first set on the guide bar.
 When the initial and final stations had been set using the position bars, the speed ratio clamp was set to show the ratio of own ship speed to the speed of the flagship (if the flagship was doing 10 knots, and the manoeuvring ship had 15 knots available, the clamp would be set to "1.5").
-Ensuring that the pin beneath the speed ratio clamp was set within the diameter grove, the course required to take station could then be read off the circular disc.
+Ensuring that the pin beneath the speed ratio clamp was set within the diameter groove, the course required to take station could then be read off the circular disc.

 Mark II

 The Mark II version dispensed with the use of relative speeds and set the guide bar on a sliding speed scale, thus allowing the speed of the guide and the speed of the own ship to be set independently.
 The device was constructed largely of brass.

 Mark III

 The Mark III instrument was constructed of aluminium alloy.